-Piedmont Pines puts a very high value on keeping our surroundings neat, tidy, and fire-safe, and enhancing the natural beauty by removing non-native invasive plants and replacing with natives.
-We’' have hours and hours of volunteer time invested in our three major beautification projects.
-We are in the early stages of a fourth effort, Project Gateway, detailed below.
+Piedmont Pines puts a very high value on keeping our surroundings neat, tidy, and fire-safe.
+We enhance the natural beauty by hand-pulling non-native invasive plants and replacing with natives.
+(We are herbicide free).
+Volunteers have invested hundreds of hours working on our three major beautification projects.

 If you'’d like to volunteer to help on any of these, E-mail Elaine Geffen to find out how you can pitch in, or visit the calendar on our home page for work dates.